Whatsapp Icon

 • Enhanced Physical Well-being: Complementary therapies such as acupuncture, yoga, and massage can help alleviate side effects of cancer treatments, like nausea, pain, and fatigue.

-• Mental and Emotional Support: Practices like meditation and counseling can provide crucial psychological support, helping patients manage stress, anxiety, and depression.
+• Mental and Emotional Support: Practices like meditation and counselling can provide crucial psychological support, helping patients manage stress, anxiety, and depression.

-• Improved Lifestyle: Nutrition counseling and exercise programs can play a key role in improving overall health and supporting the body during and after traditional cancer treatments.
+• Improved Lifestyle: Nutrition counselling and exercise programs can play a key role in improving overall health and supporting the body during and after traditional cancer treatments.

 • Spiritual Healing: Many patients find solace and strength in spiritual practices or faith-based support during their treatment journey.